matisse012/mango/README.md

 # mango

-Hi I'm Mangosteen
+Hi I'm Mangosteen<br>
-I'm a fresh Front-End Developer!
+I'm studing about Front-End!<br>
-I wanna make code can make more comportable and beautiful web I'm not a native speaker of English so you should try to understand what i want to say haha Just kidding! but Can you do for ME?! haha this is my jouney to understand what is git, and how to work!
+I wanna make code can make more comportable and beautiful web<br>
+I'm not a native speaker of English so you should try to understand what i want to say haha Just kidding! but Can you do for ME?! haha<br>
+this is my jouney to understand what is git, and how to work!<br>